 No benchmarked Grocery sites perform above “mediocre” when it comes to Cart & Checkout.
 For inspiration, consider Build.com’s desktop site and Nordstrom’s mobile site, the two top performers from general B2C e-commerce retail.

-This high-level analysis of the Grocery UX focuses on only 4 of the 50 Grocery subtopics included in our Benchmark Analysis.
+This high-level analysis of the online Grocery UX focuses on only 4 of the 50 Grocery subtopics included in our Benchmark Analysis.
 The 46 other subtopics should be reviewed as well to gain a comprehensive understanding of Grocery UX, and to identify additional site-specific issues not covered here.

 Our benchmark has revealed that Grocery sites in general have a poor-to-mediocre UX — it’s clear that there’s much room for improvement.

 Avoiding the following 12 pitfalls is the first step toward improving users’ online Grocery experience: